-This year, we asked our Twitter followers how they will resolve to help the Chesapeake Bay in 2012.
-As individuals, we can do lots of things to protect the Bay and its rivers; not just for our own benefit, but for the good of everybody.
+As individuals, we can lend our time to volunteer and pledge to live more bay-friendly lifestyles to protect the estuary and its rivers.
+Not just for our own benefit, but for the good of everybody.

-1. Schedule and attend regular cleanups along your local stream or river
+1. Cleanup your your local stream or river

 (Image courtesy Alliance for the Chesapeake Bay/Flickr)